© Paul Couillard. Duorama #129 (performance with Ed Johnson), Museo de Arte Contemporáneo de Oaxaca, 2020. Photo Fausto Luna.

 Paul Couillard has been working as a queer artist, curator, and performance art scholar since 1985.
 He has created well over 300 performance works in 26 countries, often with his husband and collaborator, Ed Johnson.
 Paul was the Performance Art Curator for FADO from 1993 until 2007, and is a founding co-curator of 7a*11d.
 His main areas of interest include site-responsiveness, building community, and addressing trauma through explorations of our bodies as shared vessels of sensation, experience, knowledge and spirit.
 He is the editor of the monograph series Canadian Performance Art Legends, and has been a lecturer at McMaster University and the University of Toronto Scarborough.
 He recently completed a doctorate through the York Graduate Program in Communication and Culture.
 His dissertation Rethinking Presence with a Thinking Body: Intra-active Relationality and Animate Form offers a meditation on presence from the perspective of a thinking body, integrating insights from continental philosophy, popular neuroscience, and interactive performance art practices.

-Starting with Duorama #114 presented in the context of the Rhubarb Festival (where it is rumoured Paul and Ed met for the very first time), FADO hosts a total of six new Duorama performances between February and September.
+Between February ad September, FADO hosts seven new Duorama performances, starting with Duorama #114 presented in the context of the Rhubarb Festival (where it is rumoured Paul and Ed met for the very first time).

 Happy 20th Anniversary to US!